goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 ![Image of RL](/assets/blog_assets/evolution_of_llms/RL.webp)
 _Image taken from [HuggingFace Course](https://huggingface.co/learn/deep-rl-course/en/unit1/rl-framework)_

-In RL we create an Agent (An ML model like Neural networks) give it a defined set of Actions $A_t$ (In this case it would be, move left, move right, Press A to shoot).
+In RL we create an Agent (An ML model like Artificial Neural Network) give it a defined set of Actions $A_t$ (In this case it would be, move left, move right, Press A to shoot).

 The agent then chooses an action and interacts with the Environment, which returns a new state as well as reward (positive if we survived or did a favourable outcome, negative if we die or do an unfavourable outcome).